 7. Enchanted Forests of Anaga National Park in Tenerife

-One of my favorite Spanish scenaries is Parque Rural de Anaga in Tenerife.
+One of my favorite Spanish scenes is Parque Rural de Anaga in Tenerife.
 While we all love walks with nature, some places make you feel the magic flowing through your system more than others.
-After all, who said the enchanted forests don´t exist in real life?
+After all, who said enchanted forests don´t exist in real life?

 Read more: The Prettiest Flower Fields in Spain

-Sendero El Bosque Encantado is such an epic hike, but you´ll need to ask for a permission to visit online (in advance), as local authorities limit daily visitors to preserve the area.
+Sendero El Bosque Encantado is one of the most epic Spanish hikes, but you´ll need to ask for permission to visit online (in advance), as local authorities limit daily visitors to preserve the area.
 However, Anaga´s most-visited trail Sendero de los Sentidos (nearby a parking lot and visitor´s center) does not require any previous permissions and it is suitable for kids (even partially adapted for disabled and baby strollers).

 Dreaming of more magical forests? – Check Bosque de Oma and Hayedo de Otzarreta in The Basque Country, or Fragas do Eume in Galicia.

 Lago de los Clicos (also Charco de los Clicos) is a green lake formed in a crater of an old volcano on the Spanish island of Lanzarote.
 It owes its spectacular color to the type of algae that grows there.
 The lake is still connected via underground with an ocean, which maintains the level of water.

 Landscape lovers, can you imagine the contrast of deep green with emerald blue and volcanic black?!

 Other otherworldly landscapes in Lanzarote you can’t miss – Lunar Vineyards and Los Hervideros.